AdobeDocs/experience-platform.en/help/destinations/ui/activate-destinations.md

 It is recommended that one of the attributes is a [unique identifier](../../destinations/catalog/email-marketing/overview.md#identity) from your schema.
 For more information about mandatory attributes, see the identity section in the [Email marketing destinations](../../destinations/catalog/email-marketing/overview.md#identity) documentation.

-In addition to marking attributes as mandatory, you can also use attributes as a **[!UICONTROL Deduplication key]**.
+You can also use attributes as **[!UICONTROL Deduplication keys]**.
 This option reduces the possibility of having multiple records of the same profile in one export file.

 >[!IMPORTANT]
 >